Hurricane Gilbert: Jamaica

 Hurricane Gilbert produced a 19 ft storm surge and up to 823 mm of rain in the mountainous areas of Jamaica, causing inland flash flooding.
 An observation site located about 15 mi northeast of Kingston recorded sustained winds of 121 mph and wind gusts up to 147 mph.
 At least 45 people died.
 Prime Minister Edward Seaga stated that the hardest hit areas near where Gilbert made landfall looked "like Hiroshima after the atom bomb."
 The storm left at least $800 million (1988 USD) in damage from destroyed crops, buildings, houses, roads, and small aircraft, according to the National Library of Jamaica.
 However, other sources such as the Monthly Weather Review and the National Hurricane Center estimated that Gilbert caused almost $2 billion in damage in the country.
 Additionally, the Regional Disaster Information Centre placed the damage total at $4 billion, with agricultural impacts representing more than 40% of this figure.
 Seaga initially stated that damage reached about $8 billion, but later lowered his estimate to $818 million to $1 billion while speaking to Parliament.
-Regardless, Gilbert was the most destructive storm in the history of Jamaica and the most severe storm since Hurricane Charlie in 1951.
+Regardless, Gilbert was one of the most destructive storms in the history of Jamaica and the most severe storm since Hurricane Charlie in 1951.

 Seaga described a few districts of Portland and Saint Thomas parishes as completely devastated and reported heavy damage in Hanover, Saint Catherine, and Westmoreland parishes, including the destruction of hundreds of acres of sugarcane and coconut groves.
 Estimates of property damage by September 13 reached over $200 million.
 A breakdown of the $818 million damage estimate, reported to the Office of the United Nations Disaster Relief Coordinator (UNDRO) by October 11, included $260 million incurred to low income dwellings, $179 million to agriculture and farming, $106 million to electrical utilities, $89 million to educational institutes, $60 million to fishing and forestry industries, $46 million to factories and hotels, $37 million to transportation and drainage infrastructure, $16 million to government buildings, $14 million to healthcare facilities, and $11 million to waterworks.